Selandian: Stratigraphic definition

 The top of the Selandian (the base of the Thanetian) is laid at the base of magnetic chronozone C26n.

 The Selandian Stage overlaps with the lower part of the Tiffanian North American Land Mammal Age, the Peligran, Tiupampan and lower Itaboraian South American Land Mammal Ages and part of the Nongshanian Asian Land Mammal Age.
 It is coeval with the lower part of the Wangerripian Stage from the Australian regional timescale.

 The start of the Selandian represents a sharp depositional change in the North Sea Basin, where there is a shift to siliciclastic deposition due to the uplift and erosion of the Scotland-Shetland area after nearly 40 million years of calcium carbonate deposition.
 This change occurs at the same time as the onset of a foreland basin formation in Spitsbergen due to compression between Greenland and Svalbard, suggesting a common tectonic cause that altered the relative motions of the Greenland Plate and the Eurasian Plate.
 This plate reorganisation event is also manifest as a change in seafloor spreading direction in the Labrador Sea around this time.

 Fauna and Flora

 The fauna of the Selandian consisted of giant snakes (Titanoboa), crocodiles, champsosaurs, Gastornithiformes, owls; and a few archaic forms of mammals, such as mesonychids, pantodonts, primate relatives plesiadapids, and multiberculates.

 Flora

 The flora was composed of cacti, ferns, and palm trees.
-A fossil assemblage dating to this age show a contrast of fossil richness with fossil poor sites in North America and an impressive richness in fossils in Gelinden, Belgium (two to theee times more abundant).
-Here there were strong plant-arthropod interactions based on the wide array of associated damages to the plants.
-This suggest that recovery from the End-Cretaceous mass extinction event was more regionalized and that this area of the world recovered faster than other areas.
+Sets of fossils dating to this age collected in a 2023 study by scientists show a contrast of fossil richness with fossil-poor sites in North America and a fossil-rich site (two to three times more abundant) in Gelinden, Belgium.
+The data from Gelinden, where there were strong plant-arthropod interactions based on the wide array of associated damage to the plants, are consistent with other studies in Europe, Antarctica and South America suggesting that recovery from the End-Cretaceous mass extinction event was regionalized and that these three regions recovered faster than North America.